PolyCortex/MindPong/README.md

 The necessary setup is a ping pong ball in a transparent plastic tube with two fans at the edges of the tube.
 They are connected to an Arduino Uno which is linked to a computer which then receives the signal from two Muse headbands via bluetooth.
-We use Muse Direct/MuseIO to obtain beta waves from the headbands.
+We use Muse Direct to obtain beta waves from the headbands.